getdrive/PoC/2023/WooCommerce_plugin_Unauthorized_Admin_Access/README.md

 ### Usage
 ```
-# Edit the Usarname, Password and Email to your own in the exploit.
+# Edit the Username, Password and Email to your own in the exploit.

 # Run:
 python3 exploit.py http://target.com